Lipen/discrete-math-course/typst/hw4.typ

 $

+== Problem 11: Resolution Rule

+Use the Resolution inference rule to prove that the set of clauses is unsatisfiable:
+$
+  {P or Q, not P or R, not Q or S, not R, not S}
+$

 // == Problem 6: Reduction to Boolean Satisfiability (SAT)

 // Reduce _any three_ of the following problems to the Boolean satisfiability problem ($SAT$).